AluminatiFRC/Programming-Challenges/Readme.md

 * `AlphebeticalString`

 ###Running the Challenges
-The main class is the entry point for this project.
+The `Main` class is the entry point for this project.
 You will need to edit it to change what challenge gets run when you press the run button.
+It is located in the `Main.java` file.